geneames/rest-example/README.md

 ### Configuration
 The configuration files are contained in the */resources* folders under the *main/* and *test/* folders.
 The *applications.properties* file is used solely to  configure logging.
 All other configurations are in the *application.yml* file.
 XML configuration files have been avoided at all costs.
 There are two Spring Configuration classes in the code base.
 These are used to initialize the proper Shuffler bean at boot-time.

 Obviously, since these configuration files are in the */resources* folder, they are rolled into the WAR file at build time.
-The implecation is if any configuration changes are desired, such as selecting a different shuffler or data source, this requires a new build.
+The implication is if any configuration changes are desired, such as selecting a different shuffler or data source, this requires a new build.
 If it is desired, the configuration can be externalized.
 By placing the configuration files (i.e. *application.properties* and *application.yml*) in a folder named *config/* located in the ROOT context of the application, the Spring framework will recognize this as the place to retrieve configurations at boot-time.